 The Mediation Process

-Mediation is most commonly defined as a voluntary and confidential process whereby a neutral third person called a mediator acts to encourage and facilitate the resolution of a dispute between two or more parties.
+Mediation is a voluntary and confidential process.
+A neutral third person called a mediator acts to encourage and facilitate the resolution of a dispute between two or more parties.
 It is informal and non-adversarial.
 Mediation is not therapy or counseling, although parents in mediation sometimes decide to seek counseling to support them.
 A Mediator’s objective is to help the disputing parties reach a mutually acceptable, voluntary agreement.

 "Empirical evidence consistently points to parental conflict as the factor that most consistently predicts maladjustment among children whose parents have separated or divorced."